tariq7299/ArabicApp/dynamic-to-to.md

 # What i want to do now -- Main objectives

-5. Replace the supscrition plans part in the home page with something else
 6. Fix the nav bar and remove all unecessary tabs
 7. Add logo in nav bar
 8. Create courses page